r-0n/hand-controled-robotic-car/README.md

 **IMPLEMENTATION(The Car & Foot Pedal)
 **

-We first built the remote-controlled car using an Arduino Uno board, a servo motor, a Motor Shield 4 Channel L293D, an ultrasonic sensor, 4 DC motors, and other peripheral components.
+I first built the remote-controlled car using an Arduino Uno board, a servo motor, a Motor Shield 4 Channel L293D, an ultrasonic sensor, 4 DC motors, and other peripheral components.
 Using the Motor Shield 4 Channel L293D decreased numerous wired connections and allowed us space on the board on which we mounted all other components.
-After, we created a new Arduino circuit connection to use the foot pedal.
+After, I created a new Arduino circuit connection to use the foot pedal.

 The foot pedal sends signals to the car by rotating a potentiometer whenever the pedal is engaged.
 The potentiometer value is converted into forward/backward movement before it reaches p5.js via serial communication.

-P5/Arduino Communication
+**P5/Arduino Communication**

 At first, a handshake is established to ensure communication exists before proceeding with the program: